andrevidela/Research-report/Thesis/index.md

 The value `arg` can be freed immediately after being called by `predicate`.
 Indeed, it’s been used, therefore it cannot be used again, which means its memory space won’t ever be accessed again.
 In what follows we are going to reuse the intuition originally suggested by \cite{once_upon_a_type}\cite{linear_types_update}\cite{linear_use} and rephrase it as :

-> If you own a linear variable and it is not shared, you can freely mutate it
+> If you own a linear variable, and it is not shared, you can freely mutate it

-Freeing memory might not sound very exciting but the main benefit is that we do not need to wait for the garbage collector to notice our value can be freed.
+Freeing memory might not sound very exciting, but the main benefit is that we do not need to wait for the garbage collector to notice our value can be freed.
 Removing the reliance on garbage collection is a huge step toward predictable performance.
 The same intuition can be used for a safe-update function:
 ```haskell
 data Numbers = Inc Nat | Dec Nat